 Photo taken on Nov.
 9, 2018 shows the scenery of the Mount Kumgang scenic area.
 (File photo: Xinhua)

-Seoul offered Monday to hold working-level talks with Pyongyang to discuss issues on the suspended tour by South Koreans to the DPRK's mountain resort.
+It came about a week after Pyongyang rejected Seoul's offer to hold working-level talks about the suspended tour by South Koreans to the DPRK's mountain resort.

-South Koreans' tour to Mount Kumgang, launched in 1998, has been suspended since a South Korean female tourist was shot dead in 2008 by a DPRK soldier after allegedly venturing into off-limit areas.
+South Koreans' tour to Mount Kumgang, launched in 1998, has been suspended since a South Korean female tourist was host dead in 2008 by a DPRK soldier after allegedly venturing into off-limit areas.

-The DPRK's official newspaper Rodong Sinmun reported last week that top DPRK leader Kim Jong Un said he would welcome the South Korean compatriots at any time if they want to come to Mount Kumgang.
+Top DPRK leader Kim Jong Un said last month that he would welcome the South Korean compatriots at any time if they want to come to Mount Kumgang.

 Kim ordered the removal of South Korea-built facilities in Mount Kumgang in an agreement with the relevant unit of the South Korean side.